number1hustler/candle-order-fe/README.md

 This is the "Quickstart React" example Monday app.
 With a candle ordering UI built on it.
 The UI Elements are from [the Vibe UI Kit](https://style.monday.com/?path=/docs/welcome--docs)

-<br>You can find more info in the QuickStart guide [here](https://monday.com/developers/apps/quickstart-view/)

 ## Run the project

 In the project directory, you should run: